james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 This blocks our Bayesian calculation and needs a clever trick or two to give a good game mechanic.
 If any game-design-minded folks see this and are interested, feel free to reach out!

+#### Note on the genesis of this post

+This idea was largely inspired by a post-*Tenet* conversation with Vishal Talasani.
+This writeup was made by starting with a blank file and randomly hitting a time-reversed delete key until it was done.

 #### Footnotes

 [^a]: It turns out the weak nuclear force actually does violate time symmetry just a little, so you'd see a break in the laws of physics if you sent a certain atomic physics experiment backwards in time, but let's ignore that for now.